sendwithus/jobs/eng-tech-lead-frontend.md

 __Our Stack__

-Our current dashboard is a large single page app, built with Javascript, Coffescript, Less, and KnockoutJS.
+Our current dashboard is a large single-page app built with Javascript, Coffescript, Less, and KnockoutJS.
 We deploy frequently using Grunt, S3, Cloudfront, and Heroku.
 We use Bootstrap and a CSS library for defining UI look, feel and style.

 Our application backend is primarily Python, using Django and Postgres hosted on Heroku.